 It’s funny that before Christmas my normally conservative husband was overflowing with worry that our daughter doesn’t have enough Christmas presents.
 That cracked me up a little, since I am usually the one “spoiling her rotten”.
 She was definitely not lacking in gifts from friends and family, even though Santa didn’t fulfill her fish for an “iPod with games”.
 Instead he brought each of us a hexbug nano, and papa showed her how to build labyrinths out of our wooden blocks for hexbug races.
 My husband was clearly in cahoots with Santa Claus, since he built an enclosure for hexbugs (it can be taken apart) in advance.

-Anna had asked for Snap Circuits Jr when browsing a toy catalog.
+Smarty had asked for Snap Circuits Jr when browsing a toy catalog.
 I told her that the toy is marked as 8+ and she has to wait a couple of years for this even though I was very tempted reading several reviews of this set.
 Imagine her delight when our best friend who is practically her surrogate uncle gave her one for Christmas.
 She was beyond herself with joy and proved me wrong by building a lot of circuits on her own by now.

-Anna was begging for this Merry Christmas Scratch and Sketch since she saw it in the store in the beginning of December.
+Smarty was begging for this Merry Christmas Scratch and Sketch since she saw it in the store in the beginning of December.
 She even began to save money to buy it on her own.
 Considering that she doesn’t get a regular allowance, this would take her a long time, so I made a suggestion to grandparents.
 Of course, her wish was granted, and she was very happy with this gift.
 By the way, the shirt came from her German aunt and uncle together with a gardening kit, coloring books and a small Lego set.

 And… ta-da… by far the most engaging present (at least on Christmas Day) that came from me – Klutz Fabulous Book of Paper Dolls.
-Anna spent hours playing with these paper dolls and changing their outfits (her quirky sense of style always makes me smile).
+Smarty spent hours playing with these paper dolls and changing their outfits (her quirky sense of style always makes me smile).
 I am a little doubtful as to how long the dolls will last – they could be a little more robust, but so far so good.
 You can also see wooden train stations made by papa as an extension to her existing train set.
 She loved them and new trains as well, but they didn’t quite make to the most played yet.